clbenoit/RNfuzzyApp/README.md

 ---

 RNFuzzyApp is an application to analyse aligned RNA-seq data and do fuzzy clustering.
-It runs within the R environment and you will need R (version x.x or higher) for executing it. </br>
+It runs within the R environment and you will need R (version 4.0 or higher) for executing it. </br>
 </br>